rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter10/DMDB_BN_CH10.md

 ## 10.1 Security and User Authorization in SQL

 SQL postulates the existence of `authorization ID's`, which are essentially user names.
 SQL also has a special authorization ID called `PUBLIC`, which includes any user.
-Authroiztaion ID's may be granted privileges, much as they would be in the file system environment maintained by an operating system.
+Authorization ID's may be granted privileges, much as they would be in the file system environment maintained by an operating system.

 ### 10.1.1 Privileges

 SQL defines nine types of privileges: SELECT, INSERT, DELETE, UPDATE, REFERENCES, USAGE, TRIGGER, EXECUTE, and UNDER.

 The first four of these apply to a relation, which may be either a base table or a view.
-As their names imply, they give the holder of the privilege the right to query (select from) the relation, insert into the relation, delete from the relation, and update tuples of the realtion, respectively.
+As their names imply, they give the holder of the privilege the right to query (select from) the relation, insert into the relation, delete from the relation, and update tuples of the relation, respectively.
 SELECT, INSERT, and UPDATE may also have an associated list of attributes, for instance, SELECT(name, addr).
 If so, then only those attributes may be seen in a selection, specified in an insertion, or changed in an update, respectively.

 The REFERENCES privilege on a relation is the right to refer to that relation in an integrity constraint.
 These constraints may take any of the forms mentioned in Chapter 7, such as assertions, attribute- or tuple-based checks, or referential integrity constraints.
 The REFERENCES privilege may also have an attached list of attributes, in which case only those attributes may be referenced in a constraint.

-USAGE is aprivilege that applies to several kinds of schema elements other than relations and assertions.
+USAGE is a privilege that applies to several kinds of schema elements other than relations and assertions.
 It is the right to use that element in one's own declarations.

 The TRIGGER privilege on a relation is the right to define triggers on that relation.